You are here

 We urge government to enhance the structure and stabilize funding for poison control centers.
 The poison control center network benefits society in two ways.
 First, the network reduces medical costs by fostering more efficient and effective care.
 Second, consultation with a poison control center by medical staff has been shown to decrease the length of stay for patients admitted to a health care facility from approximately 6.5 days to 3.5 days.
 This results in an average saving of more than $2,000 per patient.

-This program is made possible with support from McNeil Consumer Healthcare, a division of Johnson & Johnson.
-McNeil began a partnership with Safe Kids in 2012 to raise awareness about safe medication practices.
+This program is made possible with support from Johnson & Johnson Consumer Inc., a division of Johnson & Johnson.
+Johnson & Johnson Consumer Inc. began a partnership with Safe Kids in 2012 to raise awareness about safe medication practices.

 We also offer the following tools to teach and remind families about unintentional medication poisoning: